About

 About Me

-My husband Michael and I have been on a 25-year journey to bridge our differences and create enduring love.
-This is a second marriage for both of us, and we had both been through the heartache and disappointment of divorce.
+My husband, Michael, and I have been on a 30+-year journey of learning how to bridge our differences and create enduring love.
+This is a second marriage for both of us, and we each knew the heartache of divorce.

 I was extremely cautious about embarking on the path of committed love again, yet we were intensely drawn to each other.

-When we finally took the plunge to combine our lives, it quickly appeared that we had made a profound mistake!
-We seemed hopelessly incompatible in daily life – whether cleaning the kitchen, deciding when to invite friends over, having pets, making decisions, or raising our children.
+when we finally took the plunge to combine our lives, it soon appeared we had made a terrible mistake.
+We seemed hopelessly incompatible in daily life: cleaning the kitchen, entertaining friends, having pets, making decisions, raising children — you name it, we clashed over it.

-We didn’t see how we would get through all of that – until we were fortunate enough to be introduced to one of the first and most comprehensive programs in Emotional Literacy for couples called PAIRS (Practical Application of Intimate Relationship Skills) (www.PAIRS.com) over 25 years ago.
+We honestly didn’t see how we would make it — until we discovered one of the first and most comprehensive programs in Emotional Literacy for couples, called PAIRS (Practical Application of Intimate Relationship Skills).

 Instead of feeling threatened by our differences, they became a portal to more authentic intimacy than I knew was possible.
-It gave me a road map to understand, not only how to prevent what inevitably goes wrong, but how to repair and get back on track following a breakdown.
+It gave me a road map to not only prevent breakdowns, but to repair and reconnect after they happen.

-We are Master Teachers for PAIRS, and I still train mental health professionals and chaplains in their methods.
-I have taught over 1000 couples the tools of skill-based love over the past 25 years and enjoy offering both private sessions and weekend retreats for couples and family members.
+Today, we are Master Teachers for PAIRS, and have trained scores or mental health professionals and chaplains in its methods.
+Over the past 30+ years, we’ve taught more than 1,500 couples the tools of skill-based love through private sessions, workshops, and weekend retreats.

-We never would have survived these ordeals without the tools and skills we have learned and developed.
+We never would have survived these ordeals without the tools and skills we now share with others.

-We are celebrating our silver anniversary.
-Our three adult children, their spouses, and our seven grandchildren are the delights of my life!
+And I’m so glad we did!
+Now, 31 years later, our three adult children, their spouses, and our seven grandchildren are the great delights of our lives.

 Our Relationship Journey: Audio from an interview with the podcast Elephant Talk about the evolution of our relationship, including the unusual ways that we dealt with some serious crises.